edbennett/publishing-analysis/_episodes/01-get-in-git.md

 > [Software Carpentry Git lesson][git-novice].
 {: .callout}

+We now have the code that we used for our research stored online, and available.
+If we had no more time, we could put a footnote pointing to this repository, and call it done.
+However, with a little extra effort, there are many ways we can improve on this, and as we go through the remainder of the episode we will see how.

 > ## What to include
 >
 > Anneka has a folder containing the analysis that she has performed,